Theorem411/15411/README.md

 Trans takes in a elaborated ast and turn it into an IR tree.
 The trans function works differently at different syntactic levels.
 For expression
 $$tr(e) = \langle\hat{e}, \check{e}\rangle$$ the trans function outputs both the commands/statements that compute and store the results in temps ($\hat{e}$), and the result in pure expression ($\check{e}$).</br>

 Trans on statement will simply outputs sequence of commands that further breaks down the semantic meaning.
+Every statement's transformation is straightforward enough, except *If* and *while*.
+When translating the conditional expression, we deploy the following optimization:
+* any double negation will be removed
+* If the conditional is a logical not, transform the branch statements but reverse their labels.
+* if the conditional is just a True/False, just translate to "Goto $l_t$/$l_f$".
+* If the conditional is a comparison binop ($e_1 ? e_2$), transform $e_1$ and $e_2$ into separate sequence of commands, prepends them before the resultant *if* statement, then put the result pure expression $\check{e_1}?\check{e_2}$ as the if conditional.

+Same works for *while*.

 ## assem (aka.
 3-address abstract assembly)
 Intermediate representation: Javaway/compiler/lab3/lib/codegen/assem.ml </br>